 - Typically purchased independently – WFM is typically purchased independently of the ACD and Recording/Quality Management systems and interoperates with a very wide spectrum of vendors and different types of solutions.
 Introducing a SaaS WFM solution will not affect your other systems currently in place.

-Learn more about how Aspect Via WFM can be your first step to the cloud in this video.
+Learn more about how Aspect Via WFM can be your first step to the cloud.